jiv-e/marklation/README.md

-# Marklation - Markup translater and dictionary standard
+# Marklation - Markup translator and dictionary standard

 Marklation offers an easy way to write your own markup syntax using JSON.
 The goal is to offer a single source of markup translation rules that can be used by different programming languages.
 Marklation aims also to provide test framework for implementing the Marklation correctly in different languages.